Questions? We're always open. 📞

 Is invoice factoring the same as invoice financing?

-No. With invoice factoring, you sell the invoice to the factoring company, which then collects from your customer.
-With invoice financing (also called accounts receivable financing), you use invoices as collateral for a loan and retain responsibility for collecting payment yourself.
-Factoring outsources collections; financing does not.
+They’re not the same.
+With invoice factoring, you sell the invoice to the factoring company, which then takes on the task of collecting from your customer.
+On the flip side, invoice financing (also known as accounts receivable financing) means you use invoices as collateral for a loan and you remain responsible for collecting payment.
+Factoring means outsourced collections; financing leaves you with the collection responsibility.

 Do I need good credit to qualify for factoring?

-No. Factoring companies evaluate your customers’ credit, not yours.
-If your B2B clients have a history of paying their invoices, you can qualify for factoring even with a low personal credit score, limited business history, or a recent bankruptcy.
+Nope.
+Factoring companies assess your customers’ credit, not yours.
+So if your B2B clients consistently pay their invoices, you can qualify for factoring even if you have a low credit score, a short business history, or a recent bankruptcy in your past.

 Can I choose which invoices to factor?

-With spot factoring, yes — you can select individual invoices on a case-by-case basis.
-With contract factoring, you typically commit to factoring all invoices above a certain threshold or from specified clients.
-REIL Capital offers both options.
+Yes, with spot factoring, you can select individual invoices on a case-by-case basis.
+With contract factoring, the usual requirement is to factor all invoices above a certain threshold or from specific clients.
+REIL Capital provides both options.

 How does factoring affect my taxes?

-Factoring fees are a deductible business expense.
-The advance itself is not taxable income because you already recorded the invoice as revenue when it was issued.
-Consult your accountant for specific guidance on how factoring interacts with your tax situation.
+Factoring fees can be deducted as a business expense.
+The advance itself isn’t taxable income since the invoice was already recorded as revenue when issued.
+For advice tailored to your situation, consult your accountant to understand exactly how factoring affects your taxes.

 * Rates shown reflect an average fixed monthly percentage.
 Rates may vary by state and lender criteria.
 We do not perform a hard credit pull at any point in our approval process.
 Decision and funding time are subject to applicant’s submission of all requested approval and closing documents.
 Same day funding is contingent on applicant qualifications.
 By supplying us with your information, you authorize REIL Capital LLC to contact you at the numbers you provide (including mobile) during any step of this application, via phone (including automated telephone dialing systems, prerecorded, SMS and MMS means) even if you are on a Do Not Call Registry.
 You are not required to agree to be contacted in this manner to apply with REIL Capital LLC.